 Can I play music?

 In regards to playing recorded music or live music this depends on how this impacts on fellow stallholders and the public.

 Music must never be loud enough to prevent others from being able to converse at a normal level.

 What may seem to be a beautiful music to some may be unwelcome to others.

 The playing of music is allowed as long as there are no complaints from fellow stallholders or the public.
+Best policy is to ask us first.
 If there is a complaint you are expected to stop playing music immediately.
-No arguments – this is a condition of your being accepted as a stall holder.
+No arguments.
+This is a condition of your being accepted as a stall holder.

-The definition of music here extends to singing bowls, gong any any other instrument or digital appliance which produces sound.
+The definition of music here extends to singing bowls, gongs and any other instrument or device or digital appliance which produces sound including didgeridoos and sticks.